 So as women with PCOS, limiting caffeine is probably a good idea.
 We won’t recommend cutting it out all together if caffeine works for you, but maybe try limiting, only drinking it in the morning, or trying different options like green tea or black tea.

 At the end of the day, caffeine is a stimulant.
 It impacts your circulatory system, respiratory system, brain chemistry, sex hormones, you get the gist.
 Caffeine consumption can have both positive and negative affects.
-Coffee is a powerful antioxidant, can increase alertness, help you feel more accomplished, it increases dopamine which can improve your mood, etc.
+Coffee is a powerful antioxidant, plus it can increase alertness, help you feel more accomplished, and increase dopamine (which can improve your mood.)

-However on the flip side, it increases blood pressure which can increase anxiety, puts a strain on your adrenal glands, it can be addictive both physically and mentally, it can impact your hormones and natural sleep and wake cycles.
-It also depends on the amount of caffeine your drinking and what type.
+However on the flip side, coffee consumption can increase anxiety by raising your blood pressure, interrupt your sleep cycles, worsen hormone imbalance, and strain your adrenal glands.
+Coffee can also be addictive both physically and mentally.
+All of this also depends on the amount of caffeine your drinking and what type.

 Caffeine in energy drinks for example, has less benefits than say coffee or tea.
 For more detailed information on the effects of caffeine on the body, we highly recommend you check out this post.

 This is a complicated question.
-Many scientific studies state that caffeine unfortunately reduces insulin sensitivity and raises blood glucose levels, which negatively impact PCOS.
-However, if you have good gut health, are still able to get quality sleep, and generally have low stress levels, some scientific studies claim that biological properties of coffee and caffeine might be helpful.
+There are many scientific studies showing that caffeine unfortunately increases insulin resistance and blood glucose levels, which negatively impact PCOS and weight loss goals you may have.
+(This is concerning for any Cysters who many also have type 2 diabetes.)
+However, if you maintain good gut health, quality sleep, and low stress levels, some scientific studies claim that biological properties of coffee and caffeine might be helpful.

 One of the well documented negative impacts of caffeine on PCOS is that PCOS is associated with low levels of SHBG, or sex hormone binding globulin.
-Caffeine seems to increase these levels of SHBG is a protein that binds to sex hormones and inactivates them.
-However there is still much research to be done in the space and much is unknown.
+Caffeine seems to increase these levels of SHBG, which is a protein that binds to sex hormones and inactivates them.
+However, there is still much research to be done in the space and much is unknown.

 So, the long answer is that everyone is different and metabolizes caffeine differently.
 Plus, you all have different physical and mental states.
 So while the statistics and studies would tell you to avoid caffeine, it’s important to take your personal health and body into account and come to a decision that works for you with your doctor.

 As we stated above, this is really an individualized question based on your body and mind.
 There are studies that suggest caffeine can be both good and bad depending on the environment.
 We would definitely recommend limiting your caffeine if you are having trouble sleeping or experiencing a period of stress.
-If you sleep like a baby or feel exhausted in the morning, a little bit of caffeine is okay.
+If you sleep like a baby or feel exhausted in the morning, a cup of coffe or two is okay.
 Again, this is our opinion but you should always consult your doctor.

 Caffeine alone will not cause adrenal fatigue.
 However it can impact it or make it worse.
 So if you’re experiencing adrenal fatigue or suspect you might be, it’s better to avoid caffeine ESPECIALLY if you have PCOS.
 More on the impacts of caffeine on adrenal fatigue HERE.